drivechain-project/docs/drivechain-bips.md

     Paul Sztorc
 	August 15, 2017
 	Document 1 of 3
+	v0.2

 Note from Paul: Double brackets "{{" and "}}" surround parts that are "unfinished".
+???'s indicate free parameters that could be anything, and have yet to be determined.

 Two Concepts